kostasgioko/Computer-Graphics--Shading-and-Lighting/README.md

 # Computer-Graphics--Shading-and-Lighting
-A Computer Graphics Lighting model implemented in Matlab for the 'Computer Graphics' university course.
+A Computer Graphics object lighting model implemented in Matlab for the 'Computer Graphics' university course.

 # Project
 The project is split into three parts.